szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 **Objective:** exfiltrate carlos's API key using the same scanner.

-Once logged in, I could see an API key on my own account page - so the same field exists on carlos's.
+Once logged in, we can see an API key on our own account page - so the same field exists on carlos's.

 ### The payload